Sunday, June 05, 2022

 A new location is available every day!
 Each satellite image is chosen from EOX's Sentinel-2 Cloudless Satellite Map of the world.

-Pointle isn't the first Street View based riff on the Wordle theme.
-Wheredle is another daily game which requires you to identify a location based on its Google Street View image.
+Wheredle is another fun daily geography game.
+This one requires you to identify a location based on its Google Street View image.

-If you enjoy Pointle and Wordle and can't be bothered to wait 24 hours for a new game then you should try playing the popular GeoGuessr Street View game.
+If you enjoy Wordle and can't be bothered to wait 24 hours for a new game then you should try playing the popular GeoGuessr Street View game.

 Countyle is another fun Wordle inspired geography guessing game.
 The object in this game is to identify the mystery country in the fewest number of attempts.
 After each incorrect guess in Countryle you are given a number of clues based on your answer.

-The first clue tells you if your guess is in the correct or incorrect continent.
-The second clue informs you as to whether the correct country has a larger or smaller population than your guess.
-An arrow shows in which direction you need to move on a map to reach the correct country.
-The fourth clue tells you if you are in the correct hemisphere or not.
-The final clue tells you if the country you guessed is hotter or colder than the correct country.
+The first clue tells you if your guess is in the correct or hemisphere.
+The second clue tells you if you are on the correct continent.
+The third clue tells you if the country you guessed is hotter or colder than the correct country.
+The next clue informs you as to whether the correct country has a larger or smaller population than your guess.
+The final clue uses an arrow to show in which direction you need to move on a map to reach the correct country.

 There is a new country to guess every day.